 W. Shelby Reaves, who was the Territory GM for the Southeast when I worked at Turner, always said this.
 He didn't like using words with more than three syllables because he said "They just confuse people and are usually hard to pronounce."
 He was also a big proponent of the KISS (Keep it simple, stupid!) principle.
 The man was a genius and built lifelong relationships.
 He led the construction of iconic and historic buildings - in Chicago, Tokyo, Dubai, Miami and New York City among many more.
 What's the best advice related to public relations practice that you ever received?
 "No matter what you do or where you are, keep learning."
 Have to credit Timothy Fiske with this one, and he is one of my mentors as well.
 He actually added, "The minute you stop learning or are stagnant in any job, it's time to move on."
 Learning leads to change; change leads to progress - sometimes painful but well worth it.
+What is the most surprising thing that happened in your career?

 Getting to interview President Ronald Reagan.
 The reporter who had secured the interview was so sick she couldn't leave her apartment.
 I was given a couple of hours to pull myself and a photographer together to go and meet with the president.
 We came up with interview questions while on the train.

-Barbara Kerr, APR, Fellow PRSA Class of 2015 2019 College of Fellows Chair-elect

-Independent Practitioner (previously served as Chief Communications Officer for the Sisters of St. Mary of Oregon Ministries Corporation)

-Residence when inducted: Oregon Current residence: California

-What's the best advice related to public relations practice that you ever received?

-My favorite piece of advice came from Elise S. Mitchell, APR, Fellow PRSA, during her College of Fellows Master Class at
+Barbara Kerr, APR, Fellow PRSA Class of 2015 2019 College of Fellows Chair-elect Independent Practitioner (previously served as Chief Communications Officer for the Sisters of St. Mary of Oregon Ministries Corporation) Residence when inducted: Oregon Current residence: California What's the best advice related to public relations practice that you ever received?
+My favorite piece of advice came from Elise S. Mitchell, APR, Fellow PRSA, during her College of Fellows Master Class at the 2013 PRSA International Conference.
+Focusing on leadership, she discussed the importance of excellence in recruiting and training.
+Once you have done that, she noted: Focus on what only you can do...and give the rest away.
+Superb advice about empowerment for a leader in any industry.
+Who was/were your mentor(s?)
 John T. Ader was district director of what was then the IRS Milwaukee District.
 He was my direct supervisor and mentored through his encouragement, his passion for trying new things, and his own behavior.
 He shared this message with me and I have never forgotten it: "If you have a dream and pass it along to someone else, they will frequently dream bigger than you ever could have imagined."
+What is the most surprising thing that happened in your career?

 Beyond my transition from broadcast journalism to public relations, the most surprising thing that has happened in my career is how rewarding it has been to have become an active member of PRSA.
+What would you like to see Fellows accomplish in the next five years?